roselmamendes/pergunte-stackoverflow-cli/README.md

 # Pergunte Stackoverflow CLI

-Though the terminal search for questions on Stackoverflow.
+Through the terminal search for questions on Stackoverflow.

 # Contribution